 Employers subject to the H-1B cap can submit applications up to six months prior to the next fiscal year.
 Because the U.S. government’s fiscal year begins October 1, applications can be submitted April 1 for the upcoming fiscal year.
 H-1B status, including work authorization, becomes effective October 1 of that year.
 Employers exempt from the cap can submit applications any time and, for new H-1Bs, H-1B status becomes effective when the application is approved.

 Duration of status and work authorization are extended for a student on OPT who is the beneficiary of a timely filed H-1B petition requesting an employment start date of October 1 of the following fiscal year.
-The extension of duration of status and work authorization automatically terminates upon rejection, denial, or revocation of the H-1B petition filed on the student’s behalf.
+The extension of the duration of status and work authorization automatically terminates upon rejection, denial, or revocation of the H-1B petition filed on the student’s behalf.
 Unfortunately, most H-1B applicants are subject to the cap, and there are far more individuals hoping to obtain H-1B status than the cap permits.
 Many students may have timely H-1B petitions filed on their behalf that are rejected by the USCIS lottery, ending the extension of duration of status and work authorization.

-If you return to school for a new degree level in authorized F-1 status, you may be eligible for a new 12 month period of OPT.
+If you return to school for a new degree level in authorized F-1 status, you may be eligible for a new 12-month period of OPT.
 However, you cannot re-claim unused OPT from a previous degree.

 This is generally unadvisable, as USCIS may consider you to have abandoned the “change of status” portion of your H-1B petition.
 Because of this, even if your H-1B is granted, you would be required to apply for an H-1B visa abroad.
 You should talk to an attorney about issues related to travel while your H-1B petition is pending.

-A student may hire an immigration lawyer to provide guidance on the H-1B process, its impact on their family, and to review an H-1B application filed on his or her behalf.
+A student may hire an immigration lawyer to provide guidance on the H-1B process, and its impact on their family, and to review an H-1B application filed on his or her behalf.

 The U.S. government provides this type of data.
 Select the Case Disclosure Data, H-1B Data subsection.